lmb-99/lmb-99/README.md

 ## 👋 Hi there, I’m Leticia

 I’m a Biomedicine graduate with a passion for web development, data analysis, coding, and problem-solving.
-My background spans scientific research, customer-facing roles, and creative problem-solving — and now, I’m building my skills in Python and web development.
+My background spans scientific research, customer-facing roles, and creative problem-solving — and now, I’m building my skills in Python, web development and data analysis.

 ---

 🚀 About Me

 🎓 B.Sc. in Biomedicine — blending life sciences with computational thinking.

 🧪 Experience in lab work, animal care, and scientific data collection.